ichi-h/dart_clipboard/README.md

 A Dart package to operate the clipboard using Rust FFI.

-In Rust, I create FFI methods by using [aweinstock314 / rust-clipboard](https://github.com/aweinstock314/rust-clipboard) crate and build them as dynamic libraries.
+_dart_clipboard_ uses the dynamic library of the [ippee / libclipboard](https://github.com/ippee/libclipboard) crate and requires you to download or build it.

-The purpose of this package is not to be a wrapper for it, but to make it easily and intuitively to operate the clipboard in Dart.
+This crate uses [aweinstock314 / rust-clipboard](https://github.com/aweinstock314/rust-clipboard), but its purpose is not to be wrapper for it.
+That is to make it easily and intuitively to operate the clipboard in Dart.

 This package is like first aid and not a very smart solution.
-The best way is to do it from the low layer in Dart.
+The best way is to do it using low-level APIs in Dart.
 If such a package is available, I recommend using it.

 ## Installation